 Invest in Accessories

-Those that are particularly at risk of DVT (including those that have recently had major surgery) should also consider investing in compression stockings, which help to minimise the likelihood of clotting by increasing blood flow.
-Parents traveling with small children should pack suckable sweets to help their little ones equalise during take-off and landing, while regular passengers benefit greatly from affordable accessories including ear plugs, sleep masks and portable travel pillows.
+Those that are particularly at risk of DVT (including those that have recently had major surgery) should also consider investing in compression stockings, which help to minimize the likelihood of clotting by increasing blood flow.
+If you struggle to equalize normally (by swallowing or blowing gently against a blocked nose), pick up a bag of hard candy at duty free to suck during take-off and landing.
+Affordable accessories such as ear plugs, sleep masks and portable travel pillows can also make all the difference to your on-board experience.

 Avoid Alcohol & Caffeine

-The temptation to drink alcohol on a long-haul flight is considerable, especially when it's free (and effective for calming nerves).
+It's tempting to take advantage of the (usually) free alcohol on your long-haul flight, especially if you're anxious about the journey ahead.
 However, both alcohol and caffeine dehydrate your system at a time when you're already suffering from the cabin's dry recycled air.
-The effects of dehydration include nausea and headaches - two symptoms guaranteed to turn a difficult journey into a nightmare.
+The effects of dehydration include nausea and headaches – two symptoms guaranteed to turn a difficult journey into a nightmare.
 Instead, drink plenty of water and slip that bottle of South African wine into your hand luggage for later.

 Even if you avoid alcohol, it's likely that you'll start to feel parched at some point on a long-haul flight.
-Don't be afraid to ask for water in between meal times, or alternatively, buy a bottle from one of the airport convenience stores after passing through security.
-Moisturiser, nasal sprays, eye drops and spritzers also help to counteract the effects of the plane's dry atmosphere.
-However, if you decide to pack these items, you'll need to make sure that the volume of each one is under 3.4 oz/ 100 ml.
+Don't be afraid to ask the cabin crew for water in between meals, or alternatively, buy a bottle from one of the airport convenience stores after passing through security.
+Moisturizer, nasal sprays, eye drops and spritzers also help to counteract the effects of the plane's dry atmosphere.
+However, if you decide to pack these items, you'll need to make sure that the volume of each one is under 3.4 oz/100 ml.

 Consider Your Wardrobe